siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 }
 ```

 If you are wondering what is happening in the first line, Next.js allows us to import CSS files as a module then you can access the classes as a key from styles.
 The name the the CSS file must end with \`.module.css\` for it to work.
-This prevents class
+This allows you to use the same CSS class name in different files without worrying about collisions.